“Fawn, Fawn!” exclaimed Spot, excitedly. “It’s snowing outside!”

 Fawn jumped off the toboggan and landed head first into a snow bank.
 Slowly, he got up.
 He was alright, but his head was very sore.

-Spot, Ricky and Jenny ran over to where Fawn was standing.
+Spot, Ricky and Heather ran over to where Fawn was standing.

 “Fawn!” exclaimed Spot.
 “Are you alright?”